On a notion of "Galois closure" for extensions of rings: The etale case

 as $C$-algebras.
 Applying Lemma~\ref{split} once again, we conclude that $G(A/B)$ is \'etale and locally free of rank $n!$ over $B$, as desired.

 We can say more in terms of the underlying Galois sets when $\Spec B$ is connected.
 Recall that there is an equivalence of categories between finite \'etale extensions of $B$ and finite sets equipped with a continuous action by a certain profinite group $\pi_1^{\textrm{\'et}}(B)$ called the \emph{\'etale fundamental group} of $B$ (see, e.g., \cite[Thm.~1.11]{Lenstra}).
 When $B=K$ is a field, $\pi_1^{\textrm{\'et}}(K)$ is nothing other than $G_K$.
-By the same argument as in the case of fields, one shows that if $A/B$ is a finite \'etale extension corresponding to a set $S$ with a continuous action by $\pi_1^{\textrm{\'et}}(B)$, then $G(A/B)$ corresponds to the set $\textrm{Perm}(S)$ with $\pi_1^{\textrm{\'et}}(B)$-action given by
+By the same argument as in the case of fields, one shows that if $A/B$ is a finite \'etale extension of degree~$n$ corresponding to a finite set $S$ with a continuous action by $\pi_1^{\textrm{\'et}}(B)$, then $G(A/B)$ corresponds to the set $\bij([n],S)$ with $\pi_1^{\textrm{\'et}}(B)$-action induced by the action on $S$.